-Your account has successfully been verified and you can now $ imes$ log in below.
+Your account has successfully been verified and you can now \times log in below.

-Username

-johnsmith

-Password

-•••••

-7. After logging in, the customer name is displayed with links for changing settings and logging out.
+7. After logging in, the customer name is displayed with menu options for changing settings and logging out.
+Note also that multi-factor authentication can be enabled for increased security in Settings.

-B. Registration of the E10 Hardware Unit
+B. Registration of the NetWall 100 Series

-This section can be skipped if the E10 has access to the Internet.
+This section can be skipped if the NetWall 100 Series unit has access to the Internet.
 With Internet access available, registration can be performed automatically by the cOS Core Setup Wizard which will appear as a browser popup window in the Web Interface when cOS Core starts for the first time.
-The wizard is described in Section 4.1, "Web Interface and Wizard Setup".
+The wizard is described in Section 4.2, "Web Interface and Wizard Setup".